rkhamis/openwrt-remote-manager/spec.md

 #### Network management ####
 It should provide the capability to
-* retrieve the network information associated with all the available network interfaces, or any specific one
+* retrieve the network information associated with all the available network interfaces
+* retrieve the network information associated with a specific available network interface
 * set the network information for a specific network interface

 #### Configuration backup ####